Badsender-com/LePatron.email/packages/documentation/heroku-configuration.md

 the path to your mongoDB instance

 ```
-badsender_database                        mongodb://localhost/badsender
+lepatron_database                        mongodb://localhost/badsender
 ```

 ### Admin password

 ```
-badsender_admin__password                 a password of your choice
+lepatron_admin__password                 a password of your choice
 ```

 ### Hostname